Set Up a Cluster on Linux Systems#

 - Ensure consistency of this parameter across all nodes.

-- Choose a value corresponding to half the number of nodes plus one (for 3 nodes, use 2).
+- Choose a value corresponding to half the number of nodes plus one (for three nodes, use

 To ensure proper database and index engine configuration for TheHive, update the /etc/thehive/application.conf file as follows: